 Controlling the Instrument from the PC

-Since the connection is established ISONIC 3510 unit enters into the slave mode being connected to the probes and encoder and running the just the server routine while the control PC performs full control of the instrument, data acquisition, processing, and storage on the local drives through running of the client software in the same manner as the instrument does when operating autonomously
+Once the connection is established ISONIC 3510 unit enters into the slave mode being connected to the probes and encoder and running the just the server routine while the computer performs full control of the instrument,